Cloud Data Protection – Are you Relying on DLP to watch your back?

-If you’re an IT administrator faced with the problem of protecting your organization’s data in the cloud, I would encourage you to take a look at solutions which provide protection without relying on polices or exclusions.
+If you’re an IT administrator faced with the problem of protecting your organization’s data in the cloud, I would encourage you to take a look at solutions that provide cloud data protection without relying on policies or exclusions.
 For instance, at Parablu, we happen to believe that an enterprise should feel safe putting *anything* in the cloud.
 The approach we use relies neither on DLP or the administrator authoring policies.
 Our philosophy allows any file to go to the cloud, but before we let it, we obfuscate the data completely by using an innovative approach which transforms files and folders completely – even to the point where their names are not recognizable on the cloud storage target.
 We use encryption in combination with a number of methods to accomplish this.

 No disrupted workflows or frustrated users.
 And you be sure your assets in the cloud are decipherable only by your enterprise and nobody else.